MynockSpit/no-boilerplate-redux/README.md

 ### `makeReducer(reducers, [combiner])`

+A no-boilerplate-redux alternative to `combineReducers` that allows you to use regular redux reducers alongside no-boilerplate-redux's methods.
+If you are not migrating to no-boilerplate-redux from an existing redux installation, you do not need this.

 #### Arguments
 `reducers (Object)`: An object whose values correspond to different reducer functions that need to be combined into one.
-One handy way to obtain it is to use ES6 `import * as reducers` syntax.
-The reducers may never return undefined for any action.
-Instead, they should return their initial state if the state passed to them was undefined, and the current state for any unrecognized action.
+No reducer function provided may return `undefined`.
+Instead, return an initial non-undefined default state, such as blank string, empty array, empty object, or even `null`.
 Identical to the reducer object you'd pass into `redux`'s [`combineReducers`](https://github.com/reduxjs/redux/blob/master/docs/api/combineReducers.md).
- * @param {Function} [combiner]   A function used to combine the reducers object into `[combiner] (Function)`: A function used to combine the reducers in the `reducers` object.
+`[combiner] (Function)`: A function used to combine the reducers in the `reducers` object.
 If not set, defaults to `redux`'s [`combineReducers`](https://github.com/reduxjs/redux/blob/master/docs/api/combineReducers.md).

 #### Returns